quii/go-http-reference-impl/README.md

 The process for making change should _roughly_ be:

 - `git pull -r`
-- If it's a new feature, start with an acceptance test, otherwise, a unit test to drive a further iteration of an existing feature.
+- If it's a distinctly new feature, start with an acceptance test, otherwise, a unit test to drive a further iteration of an existing feature.
 - See the test fail.
 - Make it pass.
-- `git commit -am "added new feature`
+- `git commit -am "added new feature"`
 - Refactor.
 - `git add .`
 - `git commit --amend --no-edit`
 - `git pull -r`
 - `./build.sh && git push`

+Repeat as necessary.
+Always bear in mind the [test pyramid](https://martinfowler.com/bliki/TestPyramid.html).

 ### What does it take to work that way safely?

 - Modular code.
 Each bit of code should have a clear purpose which is cohesive and loosely coupled.
+If a system has lots of inappropriate and tight-coupling then developers will tread on each other's toes.
 - Enough structure & convention to make it obvious where to start work, and where to put things.
   - But not so opinionated about a particular "way" that if a new requirement comes along that doesn't fit that model, that it requires extensive re-work.
 - Excellent observability (out of scope for this repo, this is org-specific)